What is POS Software?

 - Customer service and technical support.
 On-premise POS solutions come with little to no tech support, and the support that is offered is often very costly.
 However, cloud-based software typically offers customer support for free; sometimes that support is even available 24/7.
 You’ll have someone to call or email when your system inevitably glitches out.

 - Automatic updates and bug fixes.
 When you pay for cloud-based software, you pay for monthly access to an ever-improving and updating product.
 You’ll stay current with technological advances, and they will happen automatically.

 - Sync with new 3rd party integrations.
-As new third party software programs are released, you’ll be able to integrate with those as well.
+As new third party software programs are released, you’ll be able to integrate your POS System with those as well.

 - User-friendly.
 Cloud-based software typically takes a user-friendly approach.
 You can expect colorful buttons and clean organization.

 - Information stored elsewhere.
 When you use a cloud-based system, all your information is stored in your vendor’s servers.
 This means that if disaster strikes and your place of business burns down, or floods (or someone drops your iPad), your information is safe.
 It’s being stored in the cloud.